 - Phoenix is home to world-class medical institutions and hospitals.
 The college is partnered with nine clinical affiliates, anchored by Banner Health, our primary clinical partner since 2015.

-- Students have the opportunity of training at each of the nine locations and interact with approximately 96 on-campus faculty and 1,129 affiliate and community faculty as part of our affiliated partnerships with Banner Health, Abrazo Central Campus, Phoenix Children’s Hospital, Maricopa Integrated Health Systems, St. Joseph’s Hospital and Medical Center, HonorHealth, Mayo Clinic, Hospice of the Valley and the Phoenix VA Health Care System.
+- Students have the opportunity to train at each of the nine locations and interact with approximately 96 on-campus faculty and 1,129 affiliate and community faculty as part of our partnerships with Banner – University Medical Center Phoenix, Abrazo Central Campus, Phoenix Children's Hospital, Valleywise Health, St. Joseph's Hospital and Medical Center, HonorHealth, Mayo Clinic, Hospice of the Valley and the Phoenix VA Health Care System.

 - The Health Sciences Education Building, which opened in July 2012, is a state-of-the-art, 268,000-square-foot, six-story facility with lecture halls, the Center for Simulation and Innovation, clinical education suites, an anatomy lab, offices and various flexible classrooms.

 - The Biomedical Sciences Partnership Building research facility opened in February 2017.
 The 10-story, 245,000 square-foot, research building is focused on bringing scientists and researchers together to discover innovative solutions to today’s leading health concerns.
 Areas of research include cancer drug therapies, applied nanobioscience, pediatric infectious disease research and more.

-- The college is one of only four medical schools in the country that requires every student to design and complete a four-year Scholarly Project.
+- The college is one of six medical schools in the country that requires every student to design and complete a four-year Scholarly Project.